 The standard tax rate makes Paraguay’s tax system simple to navigate.
 Further to this, there is no income tax on revenue earned outside of the country.
 This offers competitive tax conditions for people and businesses with additional overseas income.

 The fiscal year in Paraguay starts on 1 January and finishes on 31 December.
-You must submit your taxes within 4 months of the end of the previous fiscal year.
+You must declare your business taxes in Paraguay within 4 months of the end of the previous fiscal year.

 The following taxes apply for businesses with employees or real estate: